 The Use of Marijuana for Debilitating Medical Conditions ballot, or Amendment 2, was passed by Florida voters on November 8, 2016.
 Allowing the cultivation and dispensing of medical marijuana to qualified patients, the ballot was created to provide safe access and availability to medical cannabis for those in need with qualified debilitating conditions.
 Now, Florida is enjoying a prosperous medical marijuana market with many patients signed up for the program.

-Get Your Florida Medical Marijuana Card Online with Leafwell
+Get Your Florida Medical Marijuana Card Online

 Since the coronavirus (COVID-19) outbreak, Florida has made it possible to renew medical marijuana certifications and cards online via telemedicine.
 It’s now easier than ever to get a Florida medical marijuana card.
 All you have to do is:

-- Get approved and receive your doctor's certificate in minutes.
+- Get approved and receive your doctor's certificate

-- Continue to shop at any Florida licensed dispensary.
+- Shop at any Florida licensed dispensary

 Since March 18th, 2020, Florida has expanded its provision of medical marijuana telemedicine in order to make social distancing amongst the Coronavirus pandemic easier to maintain.
 This includes online medical marijuana qualifications in Florida for both new patients and renewals.